AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Related Work

 \section{Related Work}

-\textbf{Memory optimizations.} vLLM \cite{vllm} improves GPU memory utilization with PageAttention, allocating memory in fixed-size blocks and gradually assigning them, reducing fragmentation and memory waste.
-InferCept \cite{infercept} proposes a dynamic context handling strategy during augmented LLM inference pauses, selectively swapping KV cache to CPU memory to minimize memory waste.
-Sarathi \cite{chunk_prefill} employs chunked prefill, splitting the input into blocks and processing them together with decoding to maximize resource utilization.
-FlexGen \cite{flexgen} and FlashGen \cite{flashgen} optimize KV cache management by offloading data to CPU memory or SSDs to boost throughput.
-These memory optimization techniques, including PageAttention, dynamic context handling, and chunked prefill, are already integrated into \name{} to enhance performance.
+\textbf{Memory Optimizations.} vLLM~\cite{vllm} improves GPU memory utilization with PagedAttention, allocating KV cache in fixed-size blocks to reduce fragmentation.
+INFERCEPT~\cite{infercept} proposes dynamic context-handling policies for augmented LLM inference, selectively preserving, swapping, or discarding KV cache during external-call pauses.
+Sarathi~\cite{chunk_prefill} employs chunked prefill to interleave prefill and decoding for improved resource utilization.
+FlexGen~\cite{flexgen} and FlashGen~\cite{flashgen} further optimize KV cache management by offloading data to CPU memory or SSDs.
+These techniques primarily focus on memory efficiency and serve as complementary building blocks for high-performance LLM serving.

-\textbf{Scheduling.} Recent research has made efforts in optimizing requests scheduling.
-For instance, Orca \cite{orca} uses iteration-level batching to leverage GPU parallelism, and FastServe \cite{fastserve} employs preemptive time-slicing to reduce completion times.
-Other methods \cite{s3, nips24_rank, shuffleinfer, nips23-response, iclr25-dont, lamps} predict output lengths for near-shortest-job-first (SJF) scheduling to minimize queuing delays.
-However, these approaches fail to address the unique characteristics of augmented LLM inference, such as API call return length, making them less suitable for augmented LLM. \name{} overcomes these limitations with an adaptive two-stage scheduling strategy that dynamically adjusts to key features of augmented LLM inference, for efficient request scheduling and improved throughput.